Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: The phase-corrected Linear Noise Approximation (pcLNA)

 \subsection{Phase}

-Important in diagnosing this failure of the LNA approximation, and indeed the rest of this paper, is the idea of phase.
+Important in diagnosing the failure of the LNA approximation, and indeed the rest of this paper, is the idea of phase.
 Existing definitions of phase for stochastic systems typically extend the concept of phase for noisy limit cycles \cite{SCHWABEDALJ.T.C2010Epdo,CaoAlexander2020APDE,EngelMaximilian2021ARDS}.
-Here we introduce a definition suitable for any non-linear dynamics arising from the RRE \eqref{eq:bifode1}, including systems with oscillations or multistability.
+Here we introduce a definition suitable for any non-linear dynamics arising from the RRE \eqref{eq:bifode1}, including systems with oscillations or multi-stability.

 We use the term \emph{phase} in its common-language sense: a stage in a dynamic process.
 To define the phase of an arbitrary point $\bX$ on a stochastic trajectory $\{\bX(t):t\geq 0\}$, we compare it with a set of reference trajectories